tsgates/arch-wiki-markdown/wiki/Xfce.md

 packages, the following error arises when clicking on the mixer panel item.

      GStreamer was unable to detect any sound devices.
 Some sound system specific GStreamer packages may be missing.
-It may also be a permissions problem.

-(It is probably not a permissions problem.
-It is no longer required to add audio users to the "audio" group.)
 Which plugins are needed depends on the hardware.
-Most people should be fine with gstreamer0.10-base-plugins which can be installed from Official Repositories.
+Most people should be fine with gstreamer0.10-base-plugins which can be installed from Official repositories.

 If the xfce4-mixer panel item was already running before one of the plugins packages was installed, logout and login to see if it worked, or